-Figure 4.10 illustrates an A search using the straight line heuristic.
+Figure 3.10 illustrates an A search using the straight line heuristic.
 Notice that, while A does not return the same path that was discovered by Dijkstra's algorithm, the two paths have the same length and both are optimal.

-4.14 The Manhattan distance is a count of the minimum number of edges between two states in a two-dimensional grid.
-Is Manhattan distance an admissible heuristic for the search problem in Question 4.9?
+3.13 The Manhattan distance is a count of the minimum number of edges between two states in a four-connected grid.
+Is Manhattan distance an admissible heuristic for the search problem in Question 3.9?

-4.15 Repeat Question 4.9 using an A search.
+3.14 Repeat Question 3.9 using an A search.
 Use the Manhattan distance to the goal as the heuristic function.
 For this problem, the fourth value in the Frontier tuples will represent f(s) = c(s) + h(s).
 The first three expansions are done for you.

 Expansions Chosen Frontier Closed Set

-0 $\langle g, -, 0, 2 angle$ -
+0 $\langle g, -, 0, 2 \rangle$

-1 8 $\langle d, g, 6, 7 \rangle, \langle h, g, 1, 4 \rangle$ {g}
+1 g $\langle d, g, 6, 7 \rangle, \langle h, g, 1, 4 \rangle$ {g}

-3 h $\langle d,g,6,7 \rangle, \langle e,h,3,5 \rangle, \langle i,h,2,6 \rangle$ $\{g,h\}$
+3 h $\langle d, g, 6, 7 \rangle, \langle e, h, 3, 5 \rangle, \langle i, h, 2, 6 \rangle$ $\{g,h\}$

 3

 4

 5

-·

-Figure 4.10: A search example.
+Figure 3.10: A search example.

-4.16 In comparing Figure 4.10 to Figure 4.9 we can see that A does appear to be "smarter".
+3.15 In comparing Figure 3.10 to Figure 3.9 we can see that A does appear to be "smarter".
 It tends to expand nodes that are closer to the goal before nodes that are farther away.
 On the other hand A does expand some nodes that are in the "wrong" direction.
 For example, by expansion 100 it has expanded several nodes below and to the left of the start state, even those they are in the opposite direction from the goal.
 What's going on?
 Why doesn't A always expand the node that is closest to the goal?

-4.17 Imagine we want to encourage A to avoid taking steps that move the robot close to an obstacle.
+3.16 Imagine we want to encourage A to avoid taking steps that move the robot close to an obstacle.
 We could attempt to accomplish this by adding 5 to the heuristic function for every state that is adjacent to an obstacle.
 Is it possible for the resulting heuristic to overestimate the cost to goal?
 Is the resulting heuristic consistent?
 Can you think of a better approach achieving the desired outcome?

-4.18 Consider the heuristic function h(s) = 0 for all states s.
+3.17 Consider the heuristic function h(s) = 0 for all states s.
 Does this heuristic ever over-estimate the true cost?
 Is it consistent?
 Is it a useful heuristic?
 Why or why not?

-4.3.4 The Efficiency of Grid-Based Search
+3.3.4 The Efficiency of Grid-Based Search